-In the season 1 finale of Princess Tutu, Kraehe says that Tutu's role was "just a little added flourish" to the original story.
+- In the season 1 finale of Princess Tutu, Kraehe says that Tutu's role was "just a little added flourish" to the original story.
 In the Grand Finale, Drosselmeier says that her fate is "just a little added flourish" to the Downer Ending.

-The English dub of Sailor Moon S did this with Mimete's death.
+- The Cloverway English dub of Sailor Moon S did this with Mimete's death.
 Mimete steals an assignment from Telulu by imitating Dr Tomoe's voice and telling Telulu she won't be needed.
-However she's caught out when she says "ta-ta" as Telulu recognises it as something the doctor would never say.
+However she's caught out when she says "ta-ta" as Telulu recognizes it as something the doctor would never say.
 In the original Japanese, she said "goodbye, idiot" before killing Mimete.
 But in the dub, she says "Ta-ta, Mimete" as a way of rubbing Mimete's slip-up in her face.

-In an early episode of Chi's Sweet Home, Mrs. Yamada keeps trying to housebreak Chi, but the confused kitten keeps peeing everywhere but where she should be, including on newly-clean laundry.
+- In an early episode of Chi's Sweet Home, Mrs. Yamada keeps trying to housebreak Chi, but the confused kitten keeps peeing everywhere but where she should be, including on newly-clean laundry.
 When Mr. Yamada comes home and finds out, he jokingly says, "The laundry was left out over there, so it couldn't be helped.", much to his wife's annoyance.
 A few moments later, they discover that Chi peed on his favorite bag that was on the floor, and she tells him, "It was left out over there, so it couldn't be helped, right?"